 Badlands National Park consists of 244,000 acres of sharply eroded buttes, pinnacles and spires.

 The park is very isolated; you can look for miles and see no sign of civilization.
-The land has been ruthlessly ravaged by wind and water that it has become picturesque.
+The land has been ruthlessly ravaged by wind and water which has made it very unique and picturesque.

 The Badlands are a wonderland of bizarre, colorful spires and pinnacles, massive buttes and deep gorges.
 The Lakota Indians gave this land its name, “Mako Sica,” meaning “land bad.”